 - 1. Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 2.
 Firefighter-1 or designee will check for pulses - A. If absent, will begin chest compressions. - 3.
 Firefighter-2 or designee will check for responsiveness and breathing - A. If absent will perform the following: - i.
 Adult: Insert the blind insertion airway device and begin ventilations - Insert orogastric tube and connect to suction - ii.
 Pediatric: Provide assisted ventilations with BVM and 100% oxygen - 4.
 The Captain or designee will attach the automatic external defibrillator, deploy the QCPR meter, and activate immediately for first responder witnessed arrests or after 200 chest compressions have been performed for arrests not witnessed by First Responder - 5.
 Ensure CPR is being performed for 200 compressions while applying defibrillator (AED) - 6.
 Follow AED prompts for potential defibrillation in coordination with compression cycles - 7.
-Provider performing compressions will count aloud the first compression "1" and subsequently count aloud every 20th compression (i.e. "20", "40", "60"...) - 8.
-Provider performing ventilations will provide one ventilation with every 20th chest compression - 9.
+Provider performing compressions will count aloud the first compression "1" and subsequently count aloud every 20th compression (i.e. "20", "40", "60", ...) - 8.
+Provider performing ventilations will provide one ventilation with every 20th chest compression (provide one ventilation every 10 compressions for pediatrics < 14-years) - 9.
 Captain: check for femoral pulse during compressions "180" through "200" and perform defibrillation as indicated by the AED rhythm analyzation after compression "200" - A. Ensure timely defibrillation after analyzation and immediately resume compressions post-shock - 10.
 The engineer will take a ready position to assume compressions following the initial set of 200 chest compressions - 11.
 After each defibrillator shock, chest compressions should commence immediately - 12.
 Following 200 compressions each provider will move to the next role - A. As provider performing compressions announces "180", providers will prepare to move to the next role - B. Immediately after compression 200, provider performing compressions will move to the head of the patient to assume ventilations - C. Immediately after compression 200, provider performing ventilations will move the patient's side ("on deck") and prepare for assuming compressions at the next position change - D. Captain will perform defibrillation as indicated by the AED - E. The provider who was "on deck" and is now prepared to provide compressions will perform compressions after AED analyzation and shock (if shock indicated) - F. Provider now performing compressions will count aloud the first compression "1" and subsequently count aloud every 20th compression - 13.
-Perform ventilations at a rate of 6 ventilations per minute (every 20th compression) - 14.
+Perform ventilations at a rate of 6 ventilations per minute (every 20th compression) - A. Provide one ventilation every 10 compressions for pediatrics < 14-years - 14.
 Analyze rhythm after every 200 compressions cycle of CPR - 15.
 Repeat defibrillation as indicated - 16.
-Each provider will change rotated position after every 200-compression cycle of CPR with no exceptions
+Each provider will change rotated position after every 200-compression cycle of CPR